topherbc/Java-Academy-Spring-25/week-07/exercises/interface-exercise.md

 ## Submission

-  1. Add a screenshot to the thread of today's Team's post
+  1. Add a screenshot of your diagram to the thread of today's Team's post